-9.1.7.20 public ServiceRegistration<?> registerService(String[] clazzes, Object service, Dictionary<String,?> properties)
+10.1.8.20 public ServiceRegistration<?> registerService (String[] clazzes , Object service , Dictionary < String. ?> properties)

-- clazzes The class names under which the service can be located.
-The class names in this array will be stored in the service's properties under the key Constants.OBJECTCLASS. - service The service object or a ServiceFactory object. - properties The properties for this service.
+clazzes The class names under which the service can be located.
+The class names in this array will be stored in the service's properties under the key Constants.OBJECTCLASS.

+service The service object or a ServiceFactory object.

+properties.
+The properties for this service.
 The keys in the properties object must all be String objects.
 See Constants for a list of standard service property keys.
 Changes should not be made to this object after calling this method.
-To update the service's properties the ServiceRegistration.setProperties method must be called.
-The set of properties may be null if the service has no properties. - □ Registers the specified service object with the specified properties under the specified class names into the Framework.
+To update the service's properties the

+ServiceRegistration.setProperties(Dictionary) method must be called.
+The set of properties may be null if the service has no properties.

+□ Registers the specified service object with the specified properties under the specified class names into the Framework.
 A ServiceRegistration object is returned.
 The ServiceRegistration object is for the private use of the bundle registering the service and should not be shared with other bundles.
 The registering bundle is defined to be the context bundle.
-Other bundles can locate the service by using either the getServiceReferences or getServiceReference method.
+Other bundles can locate the service by using one of the getServiceReferences(Class, String), getServiceReferences(String, String), getService-Reference(Class) or getServiceReference(String) methods.